 King crab has that delicate, sweet, flavor that tastes very much like lobster meat.
 It's delightful in hot or cold sandwiches or in a salad.
 But most often, King Crab is best served cascaded in melted butter with lemon on the side.
 Given that King Crab often comes pre-cooked and frozen, you don't want to overcook it.
 Steamed, broiled or grilled are the ideal ways of cooking it.
 Boiling is never a great idea.

 My grandmother was from Denmark where seafood dishes were big.
 According to her, boiling crab will kill the flavor fast.
 So much of that amazing taste will be lost and wasted.
-And that would be a shame which is my I don’t recommend it.
+And that would be a shame, which is why I don't recommend it.

-Although, King crab legs aren’t cheap, they’re definitely worth spending the money on occasionally.
-King crab legs are so easy to make, have a rich, wonderful-like lobster-like taste and therefore guaranteed to be delicious, every single time you make them.
+Although King crab legs aren't cheap, they're definitely worth spending the money on occasionally.
+And they're so easy to make!
+King crab legs have a rich, wonderful lobster-like taste and are therefore guaranteed to be delicious, every single time you make them.

-When it comes to surf and turf dishes, many dining establishments have the know-how.
+When it comes to surf and turf recipes with crab, many dining establishments have the know-how.
 With this homemade steak and crab legs recipe, you can have that knowledge too.
-I think you’ll find this steak and crab dish equally as good as in any fine dining restaurant worth their salt.
+I think you'll find this steak and crab legs recipe equally as good as in any fine dining restaurant worth their salt.
 Maybe even better.
 The only way to know is for you to find out for yourself.

-For those that prefer black and blue steak and crab, read on, McDuff!
+For those that prefer black and blue steak and crab, read on!
 The directions are below.

 Black and Blue Steak and Crab

-Black and blue steak is a cut of beef with minimal fat like filet mignon or New York Strip.
+Black and blue steak and crab contains a cut of beef with minimal fat, like filet mignon or New York Strip.
 The steak is cooked quickly on an open flame grill on the highest heat to achieve a charred, black outside and a beautifully rare blue steak inside.
-Hence, the term black and blue.
+Hence, the term "black and blue."

 - One minute per side works for us.
 While our neighbors prefer two minutes per side.